Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/02-test-two.md

 6. The object is sent and Postgres stores it.
 7. The controller sends a response to Postman.

-There is a lot going on now, but we still need to iterate and add more routes to see how a full controller method would be built.
+There is a lot going on now, but we still need to iterate and add more endpoints, routes, and controller steps to see how a full controller method should be built.